 - ensure the candidate will have email/internet access to the Federation University and will receive at least the same level of financial support as they would if they were on-campus; and

-- are agreed to by the Executive Dean or nominee, after the candidates and the Principal Supervisor have agreed.
+- are agreed to by the Dean or nominee, after the candidates and the Principal Supervisor have agreed.

 Within the first six months of candidature, the candidate must attend an induction program that will be conducted the Graduate Centre Program and includes information on codes of conduct, integrity and ethics, intellectual property and other research related issues.

-Faculties are responsible for ensuring that candidates undertake the University Occupational Health and Safety Induction and Local Induction as outlined in the Induction Procedure.
+Schools are responsible for ensuring that candidates undertake the University Occupational Health and Safety Induction and Local Induction as outlined in the Induction Procedure.

 Candidates are required to undertake the University approved online Research Integrity module prior to attempting confirmation.

 There are several milestones associated with HDR candidature at Federation University.
 These milestones include: